Harold Ramirez Player Props: Rays vs. Phillies

-Harold Ramirez -- with a slugging percentage of .216 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays against the Philadelphia Phillies, with Aaron Nola on the mound, on July 4 at 4:10 PM ET.
+Harold Ramirez -- .235 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Taijuan Walker on the mound, on July 5 at 6:40 PM ET.

+He reached base in his only plate appearance in his previous game against the Phillies.

 Harold Ramirez Game Info & Props vs. the Phillies